 The community of more than 1.8 million farmers and workers stand together in co-operatives to tackle big issues – including fighting for a living wage and worker rights and eliminating child labour and deforestation from their communities.

 5. Fairtrade farmers are entrepreneurs

-Farmers benefit from free and tailored training to support them to tackle climate change, develop their businesses and develop women’s leadership skills, to name a few.
+Farmers benefit from free and tailored training to support them in tackling climate change, developing their businesses and developing women’s leadership skills, to name a few.

 6. Fairtrade farmers and workers are at the heart of decision-making

 Fairtrade farmers and workers own 50% of the Fairtrade system – through being members of the board of directors and key committees and taking part in consultation processes, they influence Fairtrade’s strategy, Standards, Prices and Premiums.